-Macropinocytosis is an actin driven endocytic mechanism, which was first introduced by a scientist named Warren Lewis in the year 1930.
-It involves the following sequential steps.
+Macropinocytosis is an action-driven endocytic mechanism, first introduced by a scientist named Warren Lewis in 1930.
+It involves the following sequential steps:

 When a clathrin-coated bud forms, a cytosolic protein (dynamin) polymerizes over the neck of the invaginated pit.
 The dynamin protein releases complete clathrin-coated vesicle into the cytoplasm from the donor membrane by utilizing the energy derived from the GTP hydrolysis.

-Example: Uptake of LDL by the LDL receptors into the clathrin/AP-2 coated vesicles having a diameter equal to 120 nm.
+Example: Uptake of LDL by the LDL receptors into the clathrin/AP-2 coated vesicles have a diameter equal to 120 nm.
 The other example includes the internalization of ferrotransferrin by the transferrin receptor into a clathrin-coated sac.

 It is a clathrin-independent endocytic pathway that generally occurs in endothelial cells and adipocytes.
-Caveolae pits appear as the flask-like invagination and are rich in proteins plus lipids.
-Caveolins and cavins are the proteins that are the two primary elements of the caveolae complex.
+Caveolae pits appear as the flask-like invagination, and they are rich in proteins plus lipids.
+Caveolins and cavins are the proteins contributing to the two primary elements of the caveolae complex.

-Cavins are the proteins that constitute the structural and functional component of caveolae.
+Cavins are the proteins contributing to the structural and functional components of caveolae.
 Mammalian cavin proteins are of three kinds, namely cavin-1 (PTRF), cavin-2 (SDPR) and cavin-3 (SRBC), while cavin-4 (MURC) is muscle specific.

-Example: Albumin, folic-acid, cholera-toxin etc. are the cargo substances that are internalized via caveolae dependent endocytosis.
+Example: Albumin, folic acid, cholera-toxin etc., are the cargo substances that are internalized via caveolae dependent endocytosis.

 Pinocytosis performs the following primary tasks: